stas-g/findPeaks/README.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---

 # findPeaks

 A repo for a function I posted as part of my answer to a [quesiton about peak detection](http://stats.stackexchange.com/questions/22974/how-to-find-local-peaks-valleys-in-a-series-of-data/164830#164830) on StackExchange.

 The function takes an ordered sequence (vector) of values `x` and a number `m` and returns a vector of indices of local peaks in `x`.
-A (local) peak is defined as a point such that `m` points either side of it has a lower or equal value to it, i.e. an element $ x_k \in x $ such that:
+A (local) peak is defined as a point such that `m` points either side of it has a lower or equal value to it, i.e. an element $x_k \in x$ such that:
 $$x_k \geq x_i \quad \forall i\in \{k - m,\dots, k - 1, k + 1, \dots, k + m\}$$

  Thus, `m`  can be used adjust the sensitivity of the peak detection procedure: larger `m` will result in fewer peaks, whilst smaller values of `m` will result in more.